ARM-software/psa-api/doc/crypto/api/keys/management.rst

     .. retval:: PSA_ERROR_BAD_STATE
         The library requires initializing by a call to `psa_crypto_init()`.

+    Use this function to provide explicit production parameters when generating a key.
     See the description of `psa_generate_key()` for the operation of this function with the default production parameters.
-In addition, this function supports the following production customizations, described in more detail in the documentation of `psa_key_production_parameters_t`:

-    *   RSA keys --- generation with a non-default public exponent.
+    See the documentation of `psa_key_production_parameters_t` for a list of non-default production parameters.
+See the key type definitions in :secref:`key-types` for details of the production parameters used for key generation.

 .. function:: psa_copy_key